What is a share house? Basic structure and features

 2. People who can cooperate with others

-In a share house, you will have to do communal chores such as cleaning and taking out the trash.
-For people who can cooperate with others to maintain a comfortable living environment, a share house is a very comfortable place to live.
-On the other hand, if you like to live your life thinking only of yourself, it may not be suitable for you.
+In a shared house, you will have to do communal tasks such as cleaning and taking out the trash.
+For people who can cooperate with others to maintain a comfortable living environment, a shared house is a very comfortable environment to live in.
+On the other hand, it may not be suitable for people who like to live only thinking about themselves.

 3. People who want to keep living expenses down